Hi, what do you want to do?

 Famous Comets

-Young scholars research comets.
-In this astronomy activity, students work in cooperative groups to research notable comets.
+Students research comets.
+For this astronomy lesson, students work in cooperative groups to research notable comets.
 They write a creative narrative report and present their findings to the class.

 Curated OER